 History of Music and Wine: Does Music Make Wine Taste Better?

 Music historians suggest that many composers used wine to stimulate their creativity.
-For example, Mozart regarded wine as a trusted companion for nights when he would stay up composing songs.
+For example, Mozart regarded wine as a trusted companion for nights when he would stay up late composing songs.
 Similarly, Bach had two cellars in his house and would sometimes accept quality wines as payment for his services.
 In addition, Gioachino Rossini, the great Italian composer had a well known insatiable appetite for wine.

 It has been recorded that Rossini received a barrel of Chateau Lafitte as a gift from Baron de Rothschild in 1864 after writing his famous letter where he wrote the Baron that “..I am not accustomed to taking wine in pill form.”

 Vines Draw Energy from Soothing Music to Enhance Growth and Improve the Taste

 Generally, the process of wine-making is described as a scientific method.
 The grapes are planted, nurtured, and processed into enjoyable bottles of wine through scientific formulas.
 However, there is also a school of thought that regards wine-making as an artistic process which requires artistic skill and creativity to give every wine a unique taste.

 Recently a theory has been presented about a mystical method of wine-making.
 The theory has attracted widespread attention and is creating a buzz in the wine world.
 It suggests the use of music during production could make the wine taste better.
 Interestingly, there are vineyards around the world, including vineyards in Chile, attesting to the impact of music on wine-making.
 They use sounds to enhance the oxygen exchange during the wine’s aging.
 To make things more interesting, there are winemakers who consider wine a living organism that draws energy from soothing sounds to enhance its growth and stability.